Council On Aging

 • Outreach services: Outreach Coordinator Lauren Hannigan is available for consultation regarding social services, MassHealth applications, public benefits, or other individual needs and is available for phone appointments.

-• General computer help by phone: Our volunteer Steve or Janice will talk with you on the phone to troubleshoot general computer problems.
+• General computer help by phone: Our volunteers Steve or Janice can conduct home visits, troubleshoot by phone, or meet you at the Senior Center to assist you.
 Call the Senior Center to arrange an appointment.

 • Foot Care Clinics: Foot care by appointment (two appointment days per month).

-• S.H.I.N.E.: Hadley residents in need of services relating to selecting health insurance can make appointments with Director and SHINE Counselor, Hayley Wood.
-A volunteer SHINE counselor is also available for phone appointments.
-Call Hayley at ext.
-1 to schedule.
+• S.H.I.N.E.: Hadley residents in need of services relating to selecting health insurance can make appointments with SHINE Counselor, Jayne Sullivan.
+Call the reception desk (x6) to schedule an appointment.

 • Medical Equipment Loans: The Senior Center has a medical equipment supply closet and stores equipment (such as walkers, crutches, commodes, and wheelchairs) available for loan.
 It will also accept donations of equipment in good shape and clean.
 Staff disinfects all received equipment but appreciates receiving clean pieces.

 • Cooling and Warming Center: The Hadley Senior Center will operate as a cooling center open to all members of the public in heatwaves, and a warming center during cold snaps.
 Cooling/Warming Center hours will be announced when specific heatwave or cold-snap conditions are forecast, and Hadley residents will be informed via the town’s Nixle notification system, which communicates via phone and text.
-The cooling/warming center is set up in the dining room, and the current maximum capacity is 25 people.
-All visitors will be expected to wear a mask, sign a COVID-19 health form, and provide contact information.
+The cooling/warming center is set up in the dining room.

 Mission Statement